 Camping with a baby takes military-style planning.
 One morning you’ll wake up in scorching heat, the next it’s freezing cold.
 If there’s one thing camping can guarantee (apart from endless fun and giggles) it’s unreliable, ever-changing weather conditions.

 So with this is mind you’ll need to pack clothes for all occasions and try to make everything else as stress free and easy as possible.

 I like to think of myself as an expert camper.
-I’ve been camping out since I was six years old, every year, so that’s thirty years experience under my belt!
+I’ve been camping out since I was eight years old, every year, so that’s almost thirty years experience under my belt!
 I’ve camped in torrential rain in New Zealand, blistering heat in the south of France, under the stairs in Thailand, in thick mud at Glastonbury, during heavy storms in Wales, in the snow (what we we thinking…never again!) and many times just wild, with the wind.
 My camping life has included basic two/ three man tents, campervans, caravans, wooden pod pads, yurts, nothing but a sleeping bag and more recently our beloved bell tent.

 Now we have an 11-month old baby in tow, our camping jollies have taken a new direction – one that involves common sense and planning (definitely not our usual style!).
 Forget throwing a rucksack in the car and seeing where you end up.